clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 * Ensures all the dependencies are loaded on boot (kernel modules)

 > NOTE: This step is done automatically if using vagrant.
-The setup_system.sh script uses the runtime specified in the RUNNER environment variable and defaults to crio.
-To use the containerd runtime, set the RUNNER environment variable to containerd.
+The setup_system.sh script uses the runtime specified in the RUNNER environment variable and defaults to `crio`.
+To use the `containerd` runtime, set the RUNNER environment variable to `containerd`.

 ### Configuration for high numbers of pods per node